FelipeGLopez/TheEye/README.md

 Execute `poetry shell` in the root folder to activate the virtual environment.

 - First run `./manage.py migrate` to apply all the migrations.
-- Then run `./manage.py loaddata backend/fixtures/user.json`  to install the superuser (The username is `ReusableClient` and password is `admin`, but you can create one superuser with this command `./manage.py createsuperuser`).
+- Then run `./manage.py loaddata backend/fixtures/user.json`  to install the superuser (The username is `ReusableUser` and password is `admin`, but you can create one superuser with this command `./manage.py createsuperuser`).

 Open 3 tabs qith the env activated:
 - In one tab execute `./manage.py runserver` to run the backend.